 Through a weekly analysis of publicly available online conversations, I’ve attempted to examine the changes in the ways Americans are expressing their mental health online.
 While mental health discussions and feelings of depression and anxiety have surged across social media, online users across the nation have come together to support one another and share resources at such a pivotal time.
 In the analysis below, we’ll look at the emotional states of those posting online, and what it means for organizations across America.

 Even more worrisome is the surge in U.S. users expressing feelings related to common mental illnesses, including anxiety and depression, as a result of COVID-19.
-As seen in figure 2 below, since the start of January, more than 87,000 social posts have included people sharing their experience of feelings associated with mental illnesses.
+As seen in figure 2 below, since the start of January, more than 87,000 social posts have included people sharing their experiences of feelings associated with mental illnesses.
 This includes those who say they’ve been previously diagnosed with a mental illness, as well as those who may be experiencing signs of anxiety and depression for the first time because of the pandemic.
 Younger generations appear to be the most impacted, with most mentions stemming from those ages 18-34, as well as from those who identify as parents.
 Important to note is the fact that these groups may be more active on social platforms and more willing to talk about mental health.
 However, even with these considerations, the numbers are striking.

 The Ad Council’s latest research, “Coping with COVID-19,” found that an individual’s financial security was highly correlated to their emotional state, and in figure 3 below we can see a similar correlation between online mentions of expense worries and personal expressions of feelings associated with mental health illnesses, including feeling depressed.